 Write well and write often

-The underlying premise of SEO copywriting is to write quality content that other websites will naturally want to link back to.
+The underlying premise of SEO copywriting is to write quality, SEO-optimized content that other websites will naturally want to link back to.
 Google and other Search Engines love useful, well-written, fresh and original content.
 If visitors find the material on your website useful, they will link to it and share it with their community.
-Google sees a back link from a high authority website as a validation for your website and this will impact on your rankings.
+Google sees a backlink from a high authority website as a validation for your website, and this will impact your rankings.

 Natural keyword insertion

 Your aim is to insert keywords organically within SEO copywriting.
-Remember you are writing for visitors as well as Search Engines.
-Well optimized pages will drive traffic to your pages but well-written copy (see above) will result in a higher conversion rate and attract back links to your site.
+Remember, you are writing for visitors as well as Search Engines.
+Well-optimized pages will drive traffic to your pages, but the well-written copy (see above) will result in a higher conversion rate and attract backlinks to your site.
 Be careful not to stuff your copy with keywords as this is considered to be spam by Search Engines and your website may even lose rankings as a result.

 Use headings wisely

-Cross-linking serves several purposes; it gives readers more information about a topic and guides them through your website and also facilitates Search Engines crawling through your pages, helps build the relevancy of a page to a keyword phrase and ensures PageRank is shared among the articles on your website.
+Cross-linking serves several purposes; it gives readers more information about a topic and guides them through your website.
+It also facilitates Search Engines crawling through your pages, helps build the relevancy of a page to a keyword phrase, and ensures PageRank is shared among the articles on your website.
 Interlink your pages with contextual links whose anchor text is relevant to the target page.

 Have useful external links

-Some people believe that if you link to external sites this will dilute your PageRank but organic copy should naturally have external links to help visitors find more information.
+Some people believe that if you link to external sites, this will dilute your PageRank, but organic copy should naturally have external links to help visitors find more information.
 However, if possible, try not to use your main keyword phrase for that page as anchor text to link out to other pages.
-Keep in mind you should only link to pages on quality websites that are relevant to your content.
+Keep in mind, that you should only link to pages on quality websites that are relevant to your content.

 Don’t forget about images

-Don’t forget naming of images can also increase your website’s ranking and Google Images is an important referrer of traffic.
-With SEO copywriting, it is important to have a balance of text and images and a good image-to-text ratio as Search Engines prefer websites that are text heavy.
-Give your images keyword-rich names and use ALT text (alternative text) to describe an image in case it doesn’t render on a website.
+Don’t forget, the naming of images can also increase your website’s ranking, and Google Images is an important referrer of traffic.
+With SEO copywriting, it is important to have a balance of text and images and a good image-to-text ratio, as Search Engines prefer websites that are text-heavy.
+Give your images keyword-rich names, and use ALT text (alternative text) to describe an image in case it doesn’t render on a website.